internet-identity-labs/nfid-docs/content/en/mobile-phone-number-credential.md

 -   `createdDate: Date`

 The `result` can come back as the following:
-If `true`, the phone number has not yet been registered with your app If `false`, it has been registered
-If `undefined`, the user declined to share the proof
+If `true`, whatever the phone number is, it has not yet been registered with your app on any other principal If `false`, it has already been registered on another principal If `undefined`, the user declined to share the proof

 **Note**